 Fitting the guard onto the handle.
 I hadn't yet trimmed the guard to its final shape

 when I took this photo, nor had I cut the end of the handle square for the pommel.

 Next I rounded the edges of the hand guard, first with a bandsaw, then by sanding it.
 In the process, I cut away all the messy part of my lamination.
-You now have to look carefully to realize that the guard is actually a bent lamination and not a solid piece of wood.
+Its now hard to tell that the guard is made of layers rather than one solid piece of wood.

 The pommel is just a wooden drawer knob that I had kicking around.
 It fit the purpose

 just fine.
 I was too lazy to make one on the lathe for just a quickie project